 After reading the Level Definitions, make note the workshops and sessions you most want to attend and have it handy when you complete your registration.
 Please note, some classes have requirements the presenters have set for attending those classes.

 IMPORTANT NOTE: You are encouraged to study the workshop sessions carefully before registering.
 In an effort to be as environmentally responsible as possible, handouts for sessions will not be available onsite.
 You’ll receive handouts for your sessions via email the week prior to conference.
-If you purchase the complete syllabus, that will be included in your registration packet.
+If you purchase the complete syllabus, that electronic copy will be included in your registration packet.

 Workshop Elective Session 1: Saturday- 9:30 am – 10:30 am